learn-co-curriculum/learn-expert-curriculum-and-pedagogy-quiz/README.md

 ?: When you do a screenshare with a student, you should: (check all that apply)

-(X) let the other experts know before you start
+[X] let the other experts know before you start
-( ) make sure you've tried to solve the problem in all possible ways without it (X) try and keep it to less than 15 minutes
+[ ] make sure you've tried to solve the problem in all possible ways without it [X] try and keep it to less than 15 minutes

 ?: When you're raising an issue or making a PR to curriculum, you should make it on repos in the